Zaxxon709/accountmanager/README.md

 </ul>

-### How the addon works:
-- Once authorization is complete a check is done for each supported addon to confirm if the addon is installed and if settings.xml exists for that addon.
-- If both of these checks are true your Trakt & Debrid data is retrieved from Account Manager and applied to the supported addons.
-- A one time backup can also be performed to save all Trakt & Debrid data to the default backup directory.
-This feature is not enabled by default but can be enabled by the user in settings/configure backup prior to completing authorization.<br>

-### Support for Custom API Keys:
+### Custom Trakt API Keys:
+- If you have your own Trakt API keys, please use them.<br>
+- You can enter your keys within the Account Manager settings menu.
-- Support has been added for your own Custom Trakt API keys.
-If you have your own keys, please use them.
-If you do not have keys then head on over to the Trakt website using the link below and create them.<br>
+- If you do not already have keys then just follow the link below to create them.<br>

 <code>https://trakt.tv/oauth/applications/new</code>

-### Note for users/builders:
-- For Account Manager to function correctly you need to ensure the directories containing the settings.xml for each supported addon are present in the addon_data directory.
-- Some addons do not create the settings.xml after installation.
-To create it the user first has to open the addon settings menu and then choose 'ok' for the file to be created.
-If it's not present Account Manager simply does nothing and moves on to the next addon.
-So, make sure to add these to your build.
-- You'll find the option to use Custom Trakt API keys in the add-ons settings menu.
-I would appreciate it if builders would add their own keys to Account Manager prior to uploading their builds.<br>

 ### Backup/Restore Data: